M1-QuantumLab/MeasurementEventManager/docs/source/design_principles.rst

 1. There should be a separation between measurement *definition* and *execution*, allowing for flexible batch measurements, queueing, and generating specifications based on the analyzed results of prior measurements.
-2. The measurement specification should be agnostic to
-    a. lower layers in the stack (instrument server, drivers, hardware);
-    b. generation (programmatic or manual).
+2. The measurement specification should be agnostic to lower layers in the stack (instrument server, drivers, hardware), as well as generation method (programmatic or manual).

 From the these goals, the following principles were established for the MEM
 ecosystem: